Anish-ai/WinRegi/README.md

 ✅ **Favorites & History**: Keep track of most-used settings.
 ✅ **Dedicated UI for Each Setting**: Visually rich interface for each setting.
 ✅ **AI Suggestions Instead of Direct Actions**: Ensures user has full control over modifications.
 ✅ **Expanded Settings Database**: Includes Group Policy settings and PowerShell automation scripts.
 ✅ **AI Auto-Apply Mode** ⚡: Experienced users can enable this mode, where the AI applies recommended changes automatically with a confirmation prompt.
 ✅ **Security Enhancements** 🔒: AI validation layer to prevent harmful or unintended modifications.
+✅ **Hot Reloading** 🔄: Automatically reloads the UI during development when code changes are detected.
+✅ **Development Mode**: Run the app with `--dev` flag for hot reloading and enhanced debugging.
+✅ **Admin Privilege Control**: Use `--no-admin` flag to skip admin elevation prompts.

 ---